 Yes, I have worked all over the country and will indeed travel.

-I would like to book you for a shorter period, perhaps the ceremony and some family shots later on, do you do this?
+Love your work but I would like to book you for a shorter period, perhaps the ceremony and some shots from the reception later on, so a couple of hours, do you do this?

-Email me and we’ll work out a better deal.
+Email me, let me know what is on your mind, lets chat about it and we’ll work out a deal.

 I’m Looking for a wedding photographer who’ll give me the copyright to the wedding photographs so I can manipulate and Photoshop them if need be, and basically do what I want with them since I’m a dab hand at the old paintshop pro II etc…I’ll only need about forty photographs.